aryan-rb-singh/credit_card_fraud_detetction_and_loan_default_prediction/README.md

 Evaluated using AUC-ROC, F1-score, and Precision-Recall curves for reliable real-world performance.

 👉2.
-Bank Loan Default & Risk Analytics Dashboard
+Loan Default & Risk Prediction & Analytics Dashboard

-Developed a data analytics dashboard for the banking domain to generate actionable insights.
+Built a Loan default prediction pipeline to predict the defaulter for the loan in future

 Analyzed customer demographics, transaction patterns, loan behaviors, and churn indicators.